Anthony Goicolea

 Courtesy the artist and Crone

-The literally dislocated nature of his pictures sometimes remains discreet and then suddenly becomes apparent in all its drama.
-You believe Goicolea when he says that he has never been particularly interested in the idea of a “before” and an “after.”
-His protagonists operate in the tense space between the given image and our personal interpretations.
-With references to pop culture, mass media and fictional memories, they appear to have emerged from a pool of images and ideas that seem both familiar and alien.
-Whether we like it or not, they awaken a desire in the viewers to continue telling their stories in their own minds.
+The literally “off-kilter” nature of his motifs often remains understated, only to suddenly unfold its full dramatic force.
+You believe Goicolea when he says that the idea of a “before” and “after” has never really interested him.
+His protagonists move within a tension-filled space between prescribed imagery and our personal interpretations.
+With references to pop culture, mass media, and fictional memories, they seem to emerge from a pool of images and ideas that feel both familiar and alien.